Stebin-17/INTELLIGENT-DOOR-ACCESS-SYSTEM-WITH-FACIAL-RECOGNITION-AND-VOICE-CONTROL/README.md

 5. Setup the flask server for handling the alexa skills.
 6. Setup the alexa end point with the 'HTTPS' instead of AWS Lambda ARN
 7. Link the created skill with the AMAZON-ECHO-DOT
+8. Sample Utterences for opening and closing the door
 ```

+Explanation of the code:

+> FLASK_SERVER_ALEXA.py

+- Importing the necessary libraries and modules:

+	- ```logging```: for logging messages from the Flask-Ask module.
+	- ```os```: for interacting with the operating system.
+	- ```paho.mqtt.client```: for implementing the MQTT protocol.
+	- ```Flask```: for creating a Flask application.
+	- ```Flask-Ask```: for creating Alexa skills and handling voice commands.
+	- ```openai```: for using OpenAI's GPT models for natural language processing.
+	- ```json, urllib.request, requests```: for reading data from JSON files and URLs.
+	- ```datetime```: for handling timestamps and converting them to human-readable formats.
+- Creating a Flask application and an Ask object:

+	- The ```app``` object is an instance of the Flask class.
+	- The ```ask``` object is an instance of the Ask class and is associated with the app object.
+	- The ```logging``` level is set to DEBUG for the Flask-Ask module.
+	-
+- Defining Alexa intents:

+	- The ```@ask.intent``` decorator is used to define the facerecognition and dooropen intents.
+	- The ```mapping``` parameter is used to map the slot variables in the dooropen intent to more meaningful names.
+	- The ```@ask.launch```, ```@ask.intent('AMAZON.HelpIntent')```, ```@ask.intent('AMAZON.StopIntent')```, and ```@ask.session_ended``` decorators are used to define additional Alexa intents.

+- Implementing the facerecognition intent:

+	- The intent reads a JSON file from a URL that contains the name of the person at the door and a timestamp.
+	- The timestamp is converted to a human-readable format using the datetime module.
+	- The intent returns a statement that tells the user who is at the door and the time.
+- Implementing the dooropen intent:

+	- The intent reads the user's voice command and decides whether to open or close the door.
+	- If the user gives explicit permission to let someone in, the intent opens the door using the MQTT protocol.
+	- If the user says the person at the door is harmful, the intent closes the door.
+	- If the user gives a vague command, the intent uses OpenAI's GPT models to decide whether to open or close the door.
+	- The response from GPT is then used to decide whether to open or close the door.
+- Implementing the stop_chatgpt intent:

+	- The intent is triggered when the user says "no" in response to a question from the dooropen intent.
+	- The intent returns a statement that the ChatGPT skill is exiting.
+- Implementing the launch, help, stop, and session_ended intents:

+	- These intents are defined using the ```@ask.launch```, ```@ask.intent('AMAZON.HelpIntent')```, ```@ask.intent('AMAZON.StopIntent')```, and ```@ask.session_ended decorators```.
+	- They respond to the user's launch request, help request, stop request, and session ended event, respectively.

 ### 1. AMAZON DEVELOPER CONSOLE: